Geetha63/MS-Teams-Scripts/Add App to Teams and Tenant/README.md

 # Description

-  Script is to Add TeamsApp to Teams or Tenant by providing the parameters $OwnerPrincipalName,$AppName and selecting the input
+  Script is to add TeamsApp to Teams or tenant by providing the parameters OwnerPrincipalName,AppName and selecting the input

 # Prerequisites